 Acute or chronic bleeding of internal hemorrhoids stops spontaneously in most cases.
 Patients with refractory bleeding are treated via anoscopy with rubber band ligation, injection, coagulation, or surgery.

 In the elderly, hemorrhoids and colorectal cancer are the most common causes of minor bleeding.
 Peptic ulcer, diverticular disease, and angiodysplasia are the most common causes of major bleeding.
 Variceal bleeding is less common than in younger patients.

 Massive GI bleeding is tolerated poorly by elderly patients.
 Diagnosis must be made quickly, and treatment must be started sooner than in younger patients, who can better tolerate repeated episodes of bleeding.

 Rectal bleeding may result from upper or lower GI bleeding.

 Orthostatic changes in vital signs are unreliable markers for serious bleeding.

-Hematemesis, hematochezia, or melena should be considered an emergency and managed in an intensive care unit.
+Hematemesis, hematochezia, or melena should be considered an emergency and managed in an intensive care unit or other monitored setting.